HSR Layout

-HSR Layout, an abbreviation of Hosur Sarjapura Road Layout, is a suburb in South Eastern Bangalore, India.
-The locality, initially developed by the Bangalore Development Authority in 1985, has now emerged as a residential area due to its proximity to Electronic City, Sarjapur Road and the Outer Ring Road on which I.T.
+HSR Layout, an abbreviation of Hosur Sarjapur Road Layout, is an Affluent and high-end suburb in South Eastern Bangalore, India.
+The locality, initially developed by the Bangalore Development Authority in 1985, has now emerged into a premium commercial and Upscale residential area due to its proximity to Electronic City, Sarjapur Road and the Outer Ring Road on which I.T.
 Parks and other Special Economic Zones are located.
+It has wide tree laned roads and hosts numerous parks.
+HSR Layout is a Start-up hub in Bangalore with major start-ups having head offices there and has highest number of Co-working spaces in Bangalore.
+It started gaining prominence after the nearby neighbourhood Koramangala became expensive for new-age founders to lease their new offices and HSR layout provided an alternative to them as its close-by and has been a thriving hub since then.
+It is a hot bed for commercial Real estate with Reddy's owning major properties within the Layout.
 It lies in the Bommanahalli constituency of the Karnataka State Assembly.

 Neighbouring localities of Agara, Parangipalya, Venkatapura, Somsundarapalya, Mangammanapalya and Hosapalya are also part of HSR Layout.

 Designed based on modern town planning principles, the layout has a centralized BDA Complex, which houses the city administrative offices and also other commercial establishments.

-Other prominent areas like Koramangala and BTM Layout are also easily accessible.
+Other prominent areas like Koramangala, J.P Nagar and BTM Layout are also easily accessible.
 Parks and modern civic amenities are some of the best maintained in the area.

 Location

 The area is built on land reclaimed from Agara lake, is located between Hosur Road and Sarjapur Road.
-HSR Layout is about 7km from Bangalore's other large residential area of Jayanagar, and 2km from Koramangala.
+HSR Layout is about 7km from Bangalore's other large residential areas of Jayanagar, J.P.
+Nagar and 2km from Koramangala.

 HSR Layout is divided into seven sectors which have main roads and cross roads.
 Main roads run north–south and Cross roads run east–west.